georgenturner/viability-report/README.md

 >We believe there is therefore a compelling case to revise national planning policy and guidance to ensure that individual viability assessments do not systematically undermine the delivery of affordable housing and other planning obligations.

 The suspicion around the process is exacerbated by the secrecy surrounding the system.
+Frequently on development applications, the public and even the decision makers themselves will be asked to trust the work of surveyors in their determination of a schemes viability.
+They are unable to check for themselves as the documentation is kept secret.

-##A system broken
+##A system broken by misconduct
 These authorities are right to be concerned.
 Over several years investigating the development industry I have collected evidence which demonstrates serious issues in the professional conduct of surveyors involved in the financial viability system.

 This evidence has led me to the opinion that some leading firms of surveyors are have developed a practice of creating fraudulent valuations for the purpose of helping their clients to negotiate away planning constraints on their sites.